[Account Owner] Failed Payments

 1).
 Reviews and/or updates their payment information to make sure it's accurate

 3).
-Provide Stripe's ID for payments from the bank as they may require this as a fraud protection measure.
-Stripe's ID information for making payments via ACH are: 4270465600 - Stripe Inc., and 1800948598 - Stripe Payments Company (provide both).
+Provide Stripe's ID for payments from the bank, as they may require this as a fraud protection measure.
+Stripe's ID information for making payments via ACH is: 4270465600 - Stripe Inc., and 1800948598 - Stripe Payments Company (provide both).

 📍Here are instructions for clients on how to fix a failed payment